Warning States

 Very High

-A lower level warning state will not override an existing higher-level warning state; however, a lower level warning state may take effect following a higher-level warning state elapsing or expiring if the last data point before the warning state elapse time meets lower level warning state criteria.
+A lower level warning state will not override an existing higher-level warning state; however, a lower level warning state may take effect following a higher-level warning state elapsing or expiring if the last RI score before the warning state elapse time meets lower level warning state criteria.

 Warning State Logic